smvanhout/cse15l-lab-reports/lab-report-1-week-2.md

 Additionally, to edit a file locally, then copy it to the remote server and run it, do the following.

 `$ scp WhereAmI.java cs15lwi22aaa@ieng6.ucsd.edu:~/; javac WhereAmI.java; java WhereAmI`

+If you copy and paste this, then it takes 3 keystrokes (including enter) to work!